 To access unapproved medicinal cannabis products, make your submission through the SAS and AP Online System.

 Prescribers can submit applications to both the TGA and their State or Territory Health Department simultaneously.
-We will send a single correspondence containing both the TGA and relevant state or territory decision letter, after respective evaluations have been completed, within 48 hours (2 business days) of having received all the information required to make a decision.
+We will send a single correspondence containing both the TGA and relevant state or territory decision letter, after respective evaluations have been completed, within 2 to 5 business days of having received all the information required to make a decision.

 - Register an account in the SAS & Authorised Prescriber Online System